Hestra Heli Three-Finger - Women's Review

 Our main author is a long-time Hestra user.
-She has owned a pair of gloves for the last four years that have shown just minimal levels of wear and tear from abrasion.
+She has owned a pair of gloves for the last five years that have shown just minimal levels of wear and tear from abrasion.
 Since these gloves feature a highly durable cowhide leather palm, it's important to make sure they are treated regularly to maintain the integrity of the leather.
 As an added bonus, Hestra offers a lifetime warranty on all its products.
-The only reason this glove did not earn a perfect ten in this metric (like the Arc'teryx Fission Glove) is because the stitching isn't 100 percent seamless, resulting in some water leakage that we observed directly in our at-home tests.
-Other than that, we think these gloves are super bomber, just like our Editors' Choice winner - the Hestra Heli Mitt.
-We believe this contender will last years if you choose to invest in them!
+The only reason this glove did not earn a perfect ten in this metric is that the stitching isn't 100 percent seamless, resulting in some water leakage that we observed directly in our at-home tests.
+Other then that, we think these gloves are super bomber!
+It will last years if you choose to invest in them!

 If you're looking for a balance of warmth and dexterity, we believe this contender is the best option out there.
 Given its fantastic warmth and slimmer profile specific for women's hands, this is a favorite among our testers.
 It performs well at the resort, whether you're skiing the greens or double black diamonds.
 If you prefer to explore in the backcountry, we would highly recommend this product given its interchangeable and removable liners and enhanced dexterity (in comparison to the Hestra Heli Mitt).
 If you're in super wet climates that see heavy, wet snow, this glove may not be the best option.
 But if you're only planning on skiing on bluebird days, it's a perfect fit!

-Even though this price tag is high at $130, we believe this glove is worth every penny.
+Even though this price tag is high at $145, we believe this glove is worth every penny.
 Given its fantastic durability and warranty, you will get your money's worth.
-If you're looking for a less expensive option, check out the fully featured Burton Gore-Tex Glove or the Gordini Gore-Tex Down III - Women's (Best Buy award winner) for just $70-$80.
-Or if you're really pinching pennies, the Kinco Pigskin Leather Gloves (~$16) take the cake for Best Glove While Pinching Pennies.

 If you're in search of a glove that provides warmth and dexterity, this hybrid mitten-glove (aka the lobster claw) may be the perfect addition to your winter wardrobe.
 Take it with you on long ski tours or up and down the lift lines all day long.